Hghrv/Reggae-237/README.md

-This is test version for the REGGAE 237 streaming platform (The REGGAE 237 association provided the digital materials with the permission of its artists, members and participants).
+This is a test version for the REGGAE 237 streaming platform project (The REGGAE 237 association provided the digital materials with the permission of its artists, members and participants).